 Your images should mesh the analytical and logical parts of your company with the emotional and visual elements.

-Emotional connection builds loyalty and love for a brand, and what better way of evoking it than through images.
+Emotional connection builds loyalty and love for a brand, and can be evoked through images.

 1. Find your inspiration.